Metallic Glaze on Wood Furniture

 Adding Stain and Bronze Metallic Glaze to Wooden Furniture

 Before moving to the metallic glaze portion of the furniture makeover we must address the top.
-The top is stained using Teak protective wood stain by Kristi Kuehl Pure Home Paint.
-Next, a bronze metallic glaze is added over the wood stain using bronze hardware opulence.
-The hardware opulence can be used for both painting hardware and as a furniture glaze.
+The top is stained using a dark protective wood stain.
+Next, a bronze metallic glaze is added over the wood stain.
+The metallic bronze can be used for both painting hardware and as a furniture glaze.
 This creates a rich wood stain with a slightly metallic finish.
 The same is done on the wooden writing desk pull out ‘drawer’.

 Painting Before Adding Metallic Glaze to Furniture

 Inside the drawers and the outer sides are painted in a deep teal blue.
-You can achieve this color by mixing a 1:1 ratio of Jade and Sailor.
+I mixed this color by combining equal parts of navy and teal.
 After sealing the drawers for protection, they are taped off with green frog tape.
-Next, the dresser body is painted in Cali Taupe by Kristi Kuehl Pure Home Paint.
+Next, the dresser body is painted in a neutral taupe.
 This is a creamy neutral color in the taupe / beige family.

 When coming up with a design plan for this metallic painted dresser I compiled a few images for inspiration.
 These are the inspiration colors that I pulled together before starting the makeover.

 In between coats of paint, make sure to sand the drawers and body with a fine grit sandpaper to achieve a smooth painted finish.